 5) Essentiality: Services Citizens Can’t Do Without

-Muni issuers’ promise to pay bondholders is exceptionally strong because most muni bonds support services essential to public good.
-Almost all of the nearly $4 trillion in outstanding municipal debt is tied to essential services such as education, public safety, electricity, water and waste treatment.
+Muni issuers’ promise to pay bondholders is exceptionally strong because most muni bonds support services essential to the public good.
+Almost all the $3.7 trillion in outstanding municipal debt is tied to essential services such as education, public safety, electricity, water and waste treatment.

 Communities rely on hospitals, toll roads and airports.
 It’s hard to imagine the population cancelling these services in an economic downturn.
-And when things get really challenging, as they are now in the throes of the COVID-19 pandemic, the federal government can step in to keep the essentials operating.
-Most recently, the CARES Act dispatched unprecedented aid to hospitals, schools and other vital entities, with even more under consideration for state and local governments.
+And when things get really challenging, the federal government can step in to keep the essentials operating.
+During the COVID-19 pandemic, for example, the CARES Act dispatched unprecedented aid to hospitals, schools and other vital entities, with even more aid under consideration for state and local governments.

-Collectively, these five characteristics have made municipal bond defaults a rare event, equipping them to withstand recessions, pandemics and other challenges along the way.
+Collectively, these five characteristics have made municipal bond defaults rare events, equipping them to withstand recessions, pandemics and other challenges along the way.